Dispersive determination of neutrino mass ordering: FORMALISM

 with the $W$ boson mass $m_W$ and the intermediate quark masses $m_i$ and $m_j$.
-The overall coefficient, irrelevant to the reasoning below, has been suppressed.
+The overall coefficient, including the bag parameter and the meson decay constant which are irrelevant to the reasoning below, has been suppressed.
 For the $D$ meson mixing, $i,j=d,s,b$ label the down-type quarks, and $\lambda_i\equiv V^*_{ci}V_{ui}$ are the products of the CKM matrix elements.
 It will be verified that the same conclusion is drawn, when the analysis is performed based on the perturbative contribution from the $(S-P)(S-P)$ operator.

+It seems that the $W$ bosons in the box diagrams for the $c\bar u$-$\bar cu$ mixing can be integrated out.
+First, Eq.~(\ref{aij}) has appeared in the dispersive determination of the top quark mass from the $t\bar u$-$\bar tu$ mixing \cite{Li:2023yay}.
+The implication on the present subject from this mixing will be discussed in Sec.~IV, for which the $W$ boson fields should not be integrated out.
+Moreover, the box-diagram contribution at high $s$ is crucial for deriving the constraints on fermion masses and mixing angles as seen shortly, in which heavy gauge bosons ought to remain dynamical.
+It is thus appropriate to quote the formulas in \cite{BSS,Cheng} directly with the $m_W$ dependence being kept.
+Note that in our previous study on heavy meson decay widths \cite{Li:2023dqi}, we focused on the explanation of the heavy quark masses below $m_W$, the region which prefers the employment of the effective theory with $W$ boson fields being integrated out.

-To diminish the dispersive integral in Eq.~(\ref{dis}) for arbitrary large $s$, some conditions must be met by the CKM matrix elements.
-Notice the asymptotic behavior of Eq.~(\ref{aij})
+To diminish the dispersive integral in Eq.~(\ref{dis}) for large $s$, some conditions must be met by the CKM matrix elements.
+We begin with the asymptotic behavior of Eq.~(\ref{aij})

 with the coefficients